Mint Review – Can This App Really Help Manage Your Money?

 Does Mint sell your data?

-Mint does not sell your data to third parties.
-Unlike some budgeting apps that share your data to make money, Mint doesn’t do this.
-They have a transparent means of generating money which we have explained earlier.
+Mint does not sell user data to third parties.
+Unlike some budgeting apps that monetize through data sharing, Mint operates differently.
+They maintain a transparent revenue model, which we’ve outlined above.

 Does Mint link to your bank account?